muratkeremozcan/appsyncmasterclass-backend/README.md

   RelationshipsTable: !Ref RelationshipsTable
 ```

-_(47.3)_ Create the vtl files for `Mutation.follow.request.vtl` &
+_(47.3)_ Create the vtl files for `Mutation.follow.request.vtl` & `Mutation.follow.response`.
-`Mutation.follow.response`.

-When a userA follows userB, we write to RelationshipsTable, where userB is the
+When a userA follows userB, we write to RelationshipsTable, where userB is the otherUserId.
-otherUserId.

 ![UserA-follows-UserB](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4j5o07zfyfbz5jn6xaky.png)

-At userA and userB, we also increment followersCount & followingCount
-accordingly.
-All these can be done in a transaction using vtl (it can be in a
+At userA and userB, we also increment followersCount & followingCount accordingly.
+All these can be done in a transaction using vtl (it can be in a lambda too btw, but vtl is cheaper).
-lambda too btw).

 > When do we use substitutions in `serverless.appsync-api.yml` ?
 >
-> Whenever we are using table names in vtl file, ex: `"${RelationshipsTable}"`
+> Whenever we are using table names in vtl file, ex: `"${RelationshipsTable}"
 > we have to define it in substitutions.

 ```